Banks and ATMs

 ATM cards; cash is the only option.

-per day if you are very frugal and never eat out.
-Most travelers will find that they spend upwards of $175 per day
+if you are very frugal and never eat out.
+Most travelers will find that they spend upwards of $175 per day by

 Banks and ATMs on islands

-should not rely on them throughout the islands.
-Stock up on 1,000 VT notes, as well as smaller denominations in
+cities, though you should not rely on them throughout the islands.
+Stock up on 1,000 VT notes, as well as smaller

-coins.
-Some smaller villages will not make change for bills they cannot break, so be prepared by having the right
+denominations in coins.
+Some smaller villages will not make change for bills they cannot break, so be prepared by

 |